iskw-Lab/iskw-lab.github.io/content/publication/20251115-cihcd-yoshihiro-suzuki/index.en.md

 ---
-title: 'Visualization of Impact Investment from the Perspective of Brain Exploration'
+title: 'Visualization of Impact Investment from The Emotion Machine'

 authors:
   - yoshihiro-suzuki